aczietlow/hugo-blog/content/notes/2024/week-23.md

 title: "Week 23" # Title of the blog post.
 date: 2024-06-09T18:03:40-04:00 # Date of post creation.
 description: "Recharging and finding a center at a tech conference"
+summary: "Recharging and finding a center at a tech conference"
 tags:
   - weekly-notes
 ---